-BRITPOPPERS Sleeper are back again with performances at the Latitude Festival July 12-15.
+BRITPOPPERS Sleeper are back again, reforming for the Latitude Festival July 12-15.
 Did you know lead singer Louise Wener left the band to become a novelist?
 Besides reforming, it’s interesting to discover what these bands have been up to since their 1990s heydays.
 It was all so very rock n’ roll when the going was good (and it was sometimes very good) but where did these young, carefree indie-rockers go when their stars faded?

 SLEEPER Their most memorable hit Inbetweener was about a partner you occupy yourself with before you find the real one you’re committed to for life.
 Sounds a little like a metaphor for their pop careers, which ended in 1998.
 Lead singer Wener went on to become a moderately successful novelist, writing four novels including the critically acclaimed ‘Goodnight Steve McQueen’ in 2002.

 Drummer Dave Rowntree (David Alexander de Horner Rowntree!) joined the Labour Party and at first campaigned for election to Westminster Council, standing for the Marylebone High Street ward.
 The qualified lawyer is now a councilor on Norfolk County Council, winning his seat in 2017, bucking the election trend for an otherwise miserable time for Labour when the party lost many seats and councils.

 She is now an established artist herself and has been nominated for the 2012 Marmite Art Prize.
-Drummer Justin Welch, moved to Devon, where he as a drum teacher in schools.
+Drummer Justin Welch, moved to Devon, where he is a drum teacher in local schools.
 Guitarist Donna Matthews overcame heroin addiction and became a volunteer for the homeless in Kings Cross, converted to Christianity and it is rumoured she became a pastor.